Curtain Antennas

 This is a very poor multiband antenna.
 It has about the same gain as an extended double Zepp on the design frequency, the gain of a dipole on the second harmonic, and about -1.7 dB negative gain over a dipole on half-frequency.
 While this antenna can be loaded on multiple bands it is NOT a multi-band curtain.

-Gain vs. Ground System
+Sterba Gain vs. Ground System

-Claims have been made a ground system will increase gain 3-6 dB with a curtain.
+Claims have been made a ground system will increase gain 3-6 dB with a Sterba curtain.
 This is not true.

-The only possible change a ground can make to a balanced antenna, such as a dipole or array of doublets making up a curtain, is to reduce induced or coupled losses in earth by "shielding" the earth from the intense fields of the antenna.
+The only possible change a ground can make to a balanced antenna, such as an array of doublets making up a curtain, is to reduce induced or coupled losses in earth by "shielding" the earth from the intense fields of the antenna.
 It is true that a very low dipole (low means a small fraction of a wavelength) can benefit greatly by the addition of a grid of wires parallel with the antenna below the length of the antenna.
 For example a dipole at .05 wavelengths above ground could show several dB increase in field strength when a ground screen or system of wires are laid parallel with the antenna element.
 The effect is caused by the reduction of current in the lossy soil.
 The overall efficiency of the antenna can increase so the pattern has increased intensity at all angles and directions.

 This effect is significant only for very low antennas.
 It does not apply to a curtain at any reasonable height.
 If the antenna is so close to earth as to benefit significantly from a ground screen, then it would be definition be a very poor array to start with.
 Let's look at the curtain first: